akikoo/one-web-boilerplate/README.md

 ### Apache Ant

-* Whether you’re on Windows or Mac, you’ll need the Java Development Kit (JDK) (at least version 1.4).
+* Whether you're on Windows or Mac, you'll need the Java Development Kit (JDK) (at least version 1.4).
 You can download it here: http://www.oracle.com/technetwork/java/javase/downloads/index.html.
-    If you’re not sure which version of the JDK you have, run the command java -version in the terminal.
+    If you're not sure which version of the JDK you have, run the command java -version in the terminal.

 * Download Apache Ant here (on Mac OSX it's usually already installed):